blue-build/modules/modules/files/README.md

 haven't been created yet prior to first boot).

 :::note
-Don't copy files directly to `/usr/etc/` in build-time, but copy those to `/etc/` instead, due to the nature of how `ostree` handles `/usr/etc/` & `/etc/` relationship.

-`/usr/etc/` is empty in build-time, while `/etc/` is populated from the base image & changes that you do to it afterwards.
-`/etc/` is then automatically merged to `/usr/etc/` in build-time by `ostree`.

-So this means that copying files to `/etc/` in build-time is actually copying it to `/usr/etc/` as an end result.

-While copying files to `/usr/etc/` directly in build-time didn't cause any harm, the mentioned way above is the more correct one.

 In run-time, `/usr/etc/` is the directory for "system" configuration templates on atomic Fedora distros, whereas `/etc/` is meant for manual overrides and editing by the machine's admin *after* installation.